browserengineering/book/book/scheduling-and-threading.md

 def show_count():
     out = "<!doctype html>"
     out += "<div>";
-    out += "  Let's count up to 50!"
+    out += "  Let's count up to 100!"
     out += "</div>";
     out += "<div>Output</div>"
-    out += "<script src=/eventloop12.js></script>"
+    out += "<script src=/eventloop.js></script>"
     return out
 ```

 Parallel rendering
 ==================

-What happens if rendering take more than 16ms (somtimes much more) to finish?
+What happens if rendering takes much more than 16ms to finish?
 If
-it's a rendering task that's slow, such as font loading (see [chapter 3]
+it's a rendering task that's slow, such as font loading (see
-[faster-text-loading]), if we're lucky we can make it faster.
-But sometimes
+[chapter 3][faster-text-loading]), if we're lucky we can make it faster.
-it's not possible to make the code a lot faster, it just has a lot to do.
-In
+But sometimes it's not possible to make the code a lot faster, it just has a
-rendering, this could be because the web page is very large or complex.
+lot to do.
+In rendering, this could be because the web page is very large or
+complex.

 [faster-text-loading]: text.md#faster-text-layout

 What if we ran raster and draw *in parallel* with the main thread, by using
 CPU parallelism?
-That sounds fun, but before adding such complexity, let's
+That sounds fun to try, but before adding such complexity,
-instrument the browser and measure how much time is really being spent
+let's instrument the browser and measure how much time is really being spent
 in raster and draw (always measure before optimizing!).

 Add a simple class measuring time spent: